PuppetMasterHex/gd_untitled1/battle_system.md

 * **Block** Reduces physical damage taken by a percentage, more effective with a [Shield](items.md#shields).
 * **Escape** May end the combat even when no [Victory](#victory) or [Death](#death) condition is met.

-Skills may also combine a weapon with magic to a magical attack.

 ## Priorities